nenadmarinkovic/directory/README.md

-Personal directory for data, design, and APIs.
+Personal web directory for data, design, and APIs.